 Although this page came from a colouring book, I thought the circles would make for a really fun and interesting place for writing.
 I also added a fun fabric flip to add even more interest to the page.

 You can also change up how you dye your papers for added interest.
-Try splashing your tea or coffee on your page to get a fun effect like I’ve done here in my flower fairy journal:
+Try splashing your tea or coffee on your page to get a fun effect like I’ve done here in my fairy journal:

 Or dry your papers underneath something decorative like a plastic doily to get some fun effects on the paper.
 Natasa from Treasure Books has a great tutorial video on this here – and it really works!